Having up-to-date, standardized address data is key to providing high-quality services and products to customers and stakeholders.

 What is the USPS address standardization system?

-The USPS address standardization system involves converting addresses to the USPS’s preferred format.
+The USPS address standardization system converts addresses to the USPS’s preferred format.

 This system uses the Coding Accuracy Support System (CASS) to evaluate and certify the accuracy of address standardization software.

-CASS-certified software ensures that addresses are properly formatted, validated against the USPS database, and corrected if necessary.
+CASS-certified software ensures that addresses are properly formatted, checked through address validation against the USPS database, and corrected if necessary.

 This process improves mail delivery efficiency, reduces the number of undeliverable items, and qualifies mailers for postal discounts.